basecamp/marginalia/README.md

   * `:controller_with_namespace` to include the full classname (including namespace) of the controller.
   * `:job` to include the classname of the ActiveJob being performed.
+  * `:rake_task` to include the name of the Rake task being performed.

+For Rake tasks, you also need to add to your Rakefile.

+    require 'marginalia/rake'

 Pull requests for other included comment components are welcome.